 Baseball is a difficult game to play at the major league level, even for skilled professionals free from the effects of mind-altering substances, yet Ellis managed to pitch a complete game that evening; [he] apparently did not act so unusually that his teammates or manager took notice; and [he] was quite lucid while conducting post-game interviews with the press.

 Although Ellis might correctly be described as having ‘been under the influence of LSD’ during his no-hitter, quite possibly the drug’s primary effects had peaked and were wearing off by game time.”

-This is a reasonable assessment and almost makes me believe that the Snopes writer has been ‘experienced’ (as in Jimi Hendrix’s Are You Experienced?).
-Had Ellis been ‘rushing’ or ‘peaking’ on anything resembling a decent dose of acid, it is almost impossible to imagine that it was not evident to his teammates.
+Still, had Ellis been ‘rushing’ (the first few hours of a trip) or ‘peaking’ (the middle of a trip) on anything resembling a decent dose of acid, it is difficult to imagine that it was not evident to his teammates.

 Many trippers have a difficult time forming a pair of back-to-back sentences that are both coherent and related to one another.
-That Ellis pitched nine innings and then gave a “lucid” post-game interview would argue that he was, at best, way past the peaking period—or even way past the initial ‘coming down’ stage.
+That Ellis pitched nine innings and then gave a lucid post-game interview would argue that he was, at best, way past the peaking period and possibly past the ‘coming down’ stage.

 The truth of whatever happened that day, it went to the Void with Dock Ellis on December 19, 2008, when he died at the age of 63 from a liver disorder after a long addiction to drugs and alcohol.